BernardoMG/dev-reTHINK-Hackathon/README.md

 # reTHINK Hackathon

 This Repo is dedicated to help TADHack participants using reTHINK framework for web application development.
-First, it helps with reTHINK configuration and give some guidelines on how to use it in web applications.
-Then, a programming challenge is proposed, with several tasks that each participant should accomplish.
-At the end, is provided a form, which must be filled out by each participant.
-**DIZER NO FINAL DO REPO ESTARA TODA A DOCUMENTAÇÃO DISPONIVEL
+Each team should complete all the proposed challenges above.
+Don't forget to fill out the survey.
+If you don't, your participation won+t be considered.
+At the end, is provided some links with usefull documention.
+In order to complete all the proposed challenges, its important that each team read the documentation available.

 ## [1st Challenge](https://github.com/BernardoMG/dev-reTHINK-challenge/blob/master/1st%20Challenge.md)